ajgrande924/insight-project/README.md

   - [ ] move from AWS EKS to KOPS for more flexibility
   - [ ] convert deployment of instances within Kubernetes cluster to terraform
+  - [ ] create one click deploy and destroy of entire infrastructure
   - [ ] break up huge spark jobs into smaller ones to increase resiliency
   - [ ] update Spark deployment to communicate with Kubernetes scheduler to submit jobs instead of communicating with Spark master directly